 Zion Canyon Overlook Trail Walkthrough

-Here’s a complete walkthrough of the Zion Canyon Overlook trail so you know exactly what to expect when you arrive.
+Here’s a complete walkthrough of the Zion Canyon Overlook trail hike right before sunset so you know exactly what to expect when you arrive.

-Canyon Overlook is a very short and quick hike for the entire family to enjoy:
+This is a very short and quick hike for the entire family to enjoy, so let’s get into it!

 1. Park Up & Begin Your Hike

-The Zion Canyon Overlook trailhead is around 70 meters from the tunnel entrance and begins with steps carved into sandstone.
-After a short burst up the steps, look to your left for elevated views inside the Zion-Mount Carmel tunnel.
+After a short burst up the stone steps, look over to your left for elevated views of the entrance to the Zion-Mount Carmel tunnel.

-You will walk around a curve in the path with orange rock below, to one side and above you.
+You will walk around a semi-circle shaped sandy trail with sandstone walls curving over your head.
 Imagine a crescent moon or one half of a classic UFO from the movies carved into solid rock.

-The trail then opens up and the beaten path is less obvious, which means you can walk your own individual path.
-If you are hiking without kids, explore the area and make your way towards the view of Pine Creek Canyon without going directly up to the summit.
+The trail then opens up and the beaten path is less obvious, which means you can find your own way to the summit.

 Views here are similar to what you’ll see at the top, but the summit will reveal more of the Eastern canyon wall so it’s definitely worth completing the hike.